Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Results

 Differences in bias parameter estimates obtained from the two approaches can be expected given that configuration space and Fourier space fundamentally encode different information under fixed scale cuts.
 Moreover, higher order contributions to the power spectrum and correlation function data vectors that are not accounted for in the bias model can be fit differently between the two spaces, hence leading to shifts in bias parameters.
 Nevertheless, several of our derived bias values are inconsistent at high statistical significance.
 Since the aforementioned processes should have only secondary effects on the data vectors and theory modeling, our observed differences between the two approaches could be a result of systematic numerical effects (in either theory predictions or measurements) or fitting the noise features in the simulation.
 The tension between our two approaches suggests that it is difficult to draw conclusions from the bias parameter values, particularly the non-linear parameters.
 These parameters should likely be treated as nuisance parameters and marginalized over.

 Finally, we find that the configuration (Fourier) space results are unable to describe the Fourier (configuration) space measurements.
-In particular, using the best fit bias parameters from the configuration space fiducial model fits to describe the Fourier space data vectors to $k_{\rm max}=0.35 \ h/{\rm Mpc}$ yields reduced $\chi^2$ values of 30.9, 177, 639, and 88.7 at $r_{\rm min}=4, 6, 8,$ and 12 ${\rm Mpc}/h$, respectively.
+In particular, using the best fit bias parameters from the configuration space fiducial model fits with the non-Poissonian shot-noise from the Fourier space fits to describe the Fourier space data vectors to $k_{\rm max}=0.35 \ h/{\rm Mpc}$ yields reduced $\chi^2$ values of 32.8, 168, 652, and 74.5 at $r_{\rm min}=4, 6, 8,$ and 12 ${\rm Mpc}/h$.
 This incompatibility is driven by the large $b_{\rm k}$ values of the configuration space fits which lead to overestimates of $P_{\rm gg}/P_{\rm mm}$ and $P_{\rm gm}/P_{\rm mm}.$